 The LOG Battle: Logstash and Fluentd

 Computing systems generate log files.
 The need for these logs is to track a specific change or event that has happened in the system or on an environment.
-When the system scales it will be hard to track the log files that are generated, this is the point where every organisation has to think about systematic log management approach.
+When the system scales it will be hard to track the log files that are generated, this is the point where every organisation has to think about a systematic log management approach.

 Centralised Log Management is an approach where the logs that are generated from sub-systems within the same environment is collected, parsed and stored in a central repository in an organised fashion thereby reducing the overall management effort to identify an issue.
 There are various open source as well as paid tools available in the market to accomplish this.
 Some of the examples are Splunk, LogRythm, LogPacker, Logstash, Fluentd etc.